In general terms Loan Notes have been around for a very long time and the first recorded Loan Note was in 45AD Roman times.

 - Is there any Charge in place to secure your investment?

 - Ideally a company all assets fixed and floating debenture (Charge) should be in place

 - Is there a Special Purpose Vehicle in place?

 Financial Services Compensation Scheme (FSCS) for Loan Note Investors

 Along with many other ‘investments’ such as stocks and shares Loan Notes are not covered by the scheme in the event of a company default.
 The Financial Conduct Authority does not regulate this area either so it is another reason to ensure you use the security checklist above.

-If you have any questions you can email us on firstname.lastname@example.org or speak to sector experienced regulated advisor.
+If you have any questions you can email us on firstname.lastname@example.org or speak to a sector experienced regulated adviser.